topofocus/active-orient/README.md

 This small wrapper is written to send date gathered by a Ruby-programm easily into an OrientDB-Database.
 The responded data are stored in ActiveModel-Objects.

+To start, modify »config/connect.yml« then in a rib-session
+»require './config/boot'

 It's initialized by

 ```ruby